snwhd/genfamap/README.md

 y are a point in genfanad, and minx and miny are the minimum x and y values of the specific region.
 So for the main world, that would be `array[y + 128][x + 256]` as of version 0.110.
-The offsets will change if new regions are added east or north of the current map.
+The offsets will change if new regions are added west or north of the current map.

 ### imgfetch